angular/angular/aio/content/guide/forms-overview.md

 From the view-to-model:

+1. The end user types a value into the input element.
 1. The form input element emits an input event with the latest value.
-1. The control value accessor on the form input element immediately relays the new value to the `FormControl` instance, which then emits the value through the valueChanges observable.
+1. The control value accessor on the form input element immediately relays the new value to the `FormControl` instance, which then emits the value through the `valueChanges` observable.

 <figure>
   <img src="generated/images/guide/forms-overview/dataflow-reactive-forms-mtv.png" alt="Reactive forms model to view data flow" width="100%">